All Episodes

 Really?

-OK, here it comes.
+Okay, here it comes.

-Do you see a light?
+Do you see light?

-It almost sounds like the person says, wow, or somebody says, wow, right after the yeses.
+It almost sounds like the person says wow, or somebody says, wow, right after the yeses.

 Yeah, that was me that said wow.